Nightmare of Eden: Plot

-The separation has been a success, with the elusive Dymond having returned to his own craft at the right time.
-Fisk warns him not to leave too quickly, but Dymond is keen to get away.
-The Doctor is also on the Hecate, having been caught up in the separation of the two ships, and, without being noticed, soon finds evidence of Dymond's complicity in the drug running project.
-Dymond returns to the Empress by shuttle, and the Doctor smuggles himself on board.
-Back on the Empress, Romana finds Della and confides in her that Stott is still alive, but Della is soon arrested by the Customs men and they are separated.

-The Doctor rejoins Romana on the Empress and says he has seen evidence that the smugglers are planning to use a laser to transport the Eden projection between the two crafts.
-He is now certain that Dymond's ally is Tryst and, when Stott arrives, he also confirms the source of the Vraxoin.
-Fisk and Costa turn up to arrest the Doctor, but Stott pulls rank and warns them to back off.
-In another part of the craft, Tryst is reunited with Della and confesses all about his part in the smuggling racket.
-She flees when a Mandrel arrives and distracts Tryst, who is rapidly trying to escape with Dymond.
-They head back to the Hecate.
+The TARDIS arrives near an unstable area on the interstellar cruise ship Empress, which has emerged from hyperspace at the same co-ordinates as the trade ship Hecate, locking the two ships together.
+The Doctor offers his services to detach the two craft.
+Rigg, captain of the Empress, is suspicious of the Doctor, but agrees to let him try and separate the two craft.
+Also aboard the Empress are a zoologist named Tryst and his assistant Della, with their CET (Continual Event Transmuter) Machine.
+The CET stores portions of planets on electromagnetic crystals and displays them as projections.
+Their most recent stop was on the planet Eden, where one of their expedition was killed, but both Tryst and Della are reluctant to provide too many details.

+The Doctor discovers the crew are being menaced by clawed monsters called Mandrels, who in turn have a mysterious connection to a drug known as Vraxoin.
+The Doctor incinerates one of the Mandrels, which disintegrates into raw Vraxoin, revealing that the beasts' bodies are the source of the drug.
+It is revealed that the Mandrels were brought to the ship from Eden.

+With the help of The Doctor's companions, the ships are finally parted.
+In the process, the Doctor gets caught aboard the Hecate, where he finds evidence that its captain, Capt.
+Dymond, is complicit in the drug running project.
+Tryst is his accomplice on board the Empress and they are planning to use a laser to transport the Eden projection between the two crafts.

-The Doctor has meanwhile rounded up the Mandrels using K9's dog whistle, having worked out they are pacified by ultrasonics.
+The Doctor rounds up the Mandrels using K9's dog whistle, having worked out they are pacified by ultrasonics.
 He leads them back into the projection and then slips out, leaving the creatures trapped.
 His next task is to reverse the CET transfer process to stop the smugglers getting away with the Vraxoin supply.
 After allowing Tryst and Dymond to transport the Eden projection to the Hecate, he activates the CET and traps them within a new projection – they are ready for the Customs Officers to walk in and arrest them.
 With the ships separated and the drug runners caught, the Doctor and friends slip away back to the TARDIS with the Eden project.
-They restore everything to their home planets and can only hope no one else discovers the secret of the Mandrels.